StableDifferenceTeam/StableDiffGimp/README.md

 - What you do not want your image to include

 #### Seed
-- Is a number from which Stable Diffusion adds noise to the picture
+- A number from which Stable Diffusion adds noise to the picture

 #### Sampler
 - A sampler creates a clear picture from noise
 - We have multiple samplers to choose from

 #### Restore faces
-- If you set it on `True` you can fill in missing or distorted parts of a face
+- If you set it to `True` you can fill in missing or distorted parts of a face

 #### CFG
 - Means Classifier Free Guidance scale